yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-01-oop-fp-vcs/version-control-systems/README.md

 - Follow the best practices for naming branches and commit messages

-## Assessment #2 - Rebasing And Resolving Conflicts
+## Exercise #2 - Rebasing And Resolving Conflicts

-After you have completed `Assessment 1`, your next tasks are to:
+After you have completed `Exercise 1`, your next objectives are to:

 - Rebase your branch with `feature/john-doe-solution`

 - Resolve the conflict is such way that you keep your changes but also John Doe's changes.

-## Assessment #3 - Cherry Picking
+## Exercise #3 - Cherry Picking

-After you have completed `Assessment 2`, your next tasks are to:
+After you have completed `Exercise 2`, your next objectives are to:

 - Cherry-pick the `feat: git flow` commit from `feature/cherry-pick`